 One listening to Alhaji Lamido Sanusi, the Emir of Kano during his Ted Talk of 2013 would think that President Goodluck Jonathan invented corruption.
 But Alhaji Sanusi was just acting out the script of a power grab designed by the “so-called Kaduna Mafia.”
-If he was interested in discussing corruption, he should have started with our founding fathers, who replaced the British as our overlords because they could speak the same language.
+If he were interested in discussing corruption, he should have started with our founding fathers, who replaced the British as our overlords because they could speak the same language.
 They had no vision of where we were going or if they had one, it was never articulated.
-How can a premier of one region vow never to employ Nigerians from other regions, except on contract.
+How can a premier of one region vow never to employ Nigerians from other regions, except on contract?
 This same individual is being idolized to this day by Northerners!

 Next came the murderous and long-lasting military interregnum, dominated by Northern officers, except for a brief stint by General Obasanjo.
 They looted and plundered Nigeria that at one time 2.8 billion dollars disappeared into thin air and has not been found till today.
 President Buhari was head of the NNPC (Nigerian National Petroleum Corporation) at that time.
 Oil blocs belonging to the Nigerian Nation were allocated to girlfriends, hairdressers, sycophants, and people of dubious character.
 As the nation wallowed in darkness and poverty, the privileged few became so rich that they would not drink Nigerian water.
 It was imported Perrier™️ or nothing!